transpocamp/transportationcamp.org/events/phl2024-summer/index.markdown

 	}
 </style>

-<h1><center>By popular demand, the TCPHL Summer Gathering is back for our fourth-annual event on Saturday, August 3, 2024 — just before APTAtech comes to Philadelphia!</center></h1>
+<h1><center>By popular demand, the TCPHL Summer Gathering is back for our fourth-annual event on Saturday, August 3, 2024 — one day before <a href="https://www.apta.com/conferences-events/">APTAtech</a> kicks off in Philadelphia!</center></h1>

 <center><img src="/events/phl2022-summer/philly-22-summer-lastyrpark.jpg" width="50%" height="auto" style="border: 1px solid black; box-shadow: 5px 5px 5px grey;"/> </center>

-**The TCPHL23 team is pleased to be hosting our fourth-annual Summer Gathering event on Saturday, August 3, 2024.**
+**The TCPHL24 team is pleased to be hosting our fourth-annual Summer Gathering event on Saturday, August 3, 2024.**

-Initially formed as an extension of our 2021 virtual conference to offer a safe, outdoor in-person experience, the event was such a blast, we're keeping it going as a standalone event… even as we've returned to an in-person conference!
+Initially formed as an extension of our 2021 virtual conference to offer a safe, outdoor in-person experience, the event was such a blast, we've been keeping it going as a standalone event… even as we've returned to an in-person conference!

 As with years past, the event will feature a day of urban exploration with fellow TransportationCamp participants, concluding with a happy hour in the afternoon.
 What's it like?
-Check out photos from [2021](https://photos.app.goo.gl/DdT942CXyG12tDJN8) and [2022](https://photos.app.goo.gl/bCfRhqu6ZzQitYmw6).
+Check out photos from [2021](https://photos.app.goo.gl/DdT942CXyG12tDJN8), [2022](https://photos.app.goo.gl/bCfRhqu6ZzQitYmw6), and [2023](https://photos.app.goo.gl/sPLh32mA851W7mMa8).

-The event is open to recent and former attendees of TransportationCamp PHL, other TransportationCamp conferences, members of YPT chapters from Philadelphia and beyond, and their friends and family.
+The event is open to recent and former attendees of TransportationCamp PHL, other TransportationCamp conferences, APTAtech attendees & affiliates, members of YPT chapters from Philadelphia and beyond, and their friends and family.
 (Yes, we’re family-friendly, and have had some families join!)

 Are you a local or looking to make a long weekend out of it?
-Our event is designed to help you make the most out of your time in the Philadelphia region.
+Our event is designed to help you make the most out of your time in the Philadelphia region… particularly if you're coming to Philadelphia for the very first time.

-We're ecstatic to be seeing you in-person in \*\*June\*\*, hopefully with nice (but not scorching) weather!
+We're ecstatic to be seeing you in-person and hopefully connect with others throughout the region and beyond.
 Let the summer fun commence!

 *Tickets are complimentary; there is no charge to participate, although food, transportation, and admission to any activities (e.g. museums, events, sports) are not included.*